May 12, 2023 - The COVID-19 public health emergency (PHE) declared under section 319 of the Public Health Service (PHS) Act expired on May 11, 2023.

 In addition, long exposure to high temperatures may impact the test performance.
 If your test has been left in a high temperature environment beyond the normal shipping time to be delivered to you, such as being left outside in the heat for several days, the FDA recommends considering using a different test.

-A: COVID-19 test manufacturers perform studies to show how long after manufacturing COVID-19 tests perform as accurately as the day the test was manufactured.
+COVID-19 test manufacturers perform studies to show how long after manufacturing COVID-19 tests perform as accurately as the day the test was manufactured.
 The shelf-life is how long the test should perform as expected and is measured from the date the test was manufactured.
-The expiration date listed on the box label for at-home COVID-19 tests is set at the end of the shelf-life and is the date through which the test is expected to perform as accurately as when manufactured.
+The expiration date is set at the end of the shelf-life and is the date through which the test is expected to perform as accurately as when manufactured.

 The testing to determine this time period is called stability testing because it is confirming the time period over which the performance is expected to remain stable.
 There are different types of stability testing.
 The most accurate is real-time stability testing, where the manufacturer stores the tests for the time period of the proposed shelf-life (plus a little extra time to ensure the expiration date can be relied upon) and then evaluates its ability to perform accurately.
 For example, for a proposed 12-month shelf-life, the manufacturer would evaluate the performance after storing the test for 13 months.